ACGME Fellowship

 The Rheumatology Fellowship Program can be extended for a third year to enhance research training and to support the development of academic skills and qualifications.
 The requisite clinical training should be completed in the first 2 years of training so that the third year is devoted to a research career development.

-The fellows typically follow basic/translational immunology track or clinical scholar track based on their interests.
+The fellows typically follow basic/translational immunology pathway or clinical scholar pathway based on their interests.

 Fellows may also choose to pursue degree programs such as the Master of Science in Health Studies for Clinical Professionals and the Master of Science in Biomedical Informatics.